EU won't impose provisional duties on Chinese solar panels

 European solar panel makers have accused China of benefiting from huge state subsidies, allowing them to dump about 21 billion euros worth of below-cost panels in Europe last year.

 Europe is China’s most important trading partner, while for the EU, China is second only to the United States.
-Chinese exports of goods to the bloc totaled 290 billion euros last year, with 144 billion going the other way.
+Chinese exports of goods to the bloc totalled 290 billion euros last year, with 144 billion going the other way.
+(Reporting by Martin Santa; editing by James Jukwey)